cpsxen/cps-xen/README.md

 ### Features of CPS-Xen 1.1

-####The current CPS-Xen version allows to switch on the fly between the following three preemptive scheduling policies:
+The current CPS-Xen version allows to switch on the fly between the following three preemptive scheduling policies:

 * Fixed priority scheduling (FP)
 * Rate-monotonic scheduling (RM)
 * Deadline-monotonic scheduling (DM)

-*
+CPS-Xen 1.1 introduces an explicit event-based mechanism for checkpointing of paravirtualized virtual machines.
+This functionality is implemented as an extention to Remus.

 ### How to use?